PCB Relay Selection, Design, and Layout are Easy in Altium Designer

 Rules-Driven Design for High Power Boards in Altium Designer

-- Simulation tools are vital for high voltage designs, including in design that need protection from overvoltage/overcurrent.
+- Simulation tools are vital for high voltage designs, including in designs that need protection from overvoltage/overcurrent.
 The PDN Analyzer extension for Altium Designer gives you simulation tools for evaluating high voltage designs.

 - When you use the Altium 365 platform, you’ll have access to a complete solution for component data management and sourcing.
 All data is instantly accessible within Altium Designer or in a web browser.